ZupIT/beagle-docs/content/en/android/overview.md

 ## Configuring a project from scratch
 {{% alert color="warning" %}}
-In this option you will add Beagle to an Android project and configure it manually.
+In this option you will add Beagle to an Android project and manually configure it.
 This mode is suitable for more experienced users who are already familiar with Beagle.
-But of course, nothing prevents this from being your first contact!

 Go to the [**Getting Started**]({{< ref path="/android/getting-started.md" lang="en" >}}) section to configure Beagle in an Android application manually
 {{% /alert %}}